 Where else is Salafism growing?

-“Since the 1990s, and particularly following 9/11, the Chinese state has placed the Salafi community under close surveillance," The Diplomat says.
-The government fears that Salafism's “close connections with Saudi Arabia as well as presumed Uighur Salafi networks … might herald political and religious violence in the future"
+“Since the 1990s, and particularly following 9/11, the Chinese state has placed the Salafi community under close surveillance,” the news site continues.
+The government fears that Salafism's “close connections with Saudi Arabia as well as presumed Uighur Salafi networks … might herald political and religious violence in the future”.

 They have no coherent policy or ideology and there is no governing body to control various Salafist elements either in Egypt or elsewhere.
-As a result, there is a wide range of Salafist movements pursuing various agendas, and they are accountable to no-one.
-It is this that makes them potentially dangerous.
+As a result, there is a wide range of Salafist movements pursuing various agendas, and they are accountable to no one - which makes them potentially dangerous.

-A recent documentary on Muslims extremists in Britain, Muslim Resistance, looked at a Salafi group in Luton.
-The film-maker Masood Khan insists that most Salafis have spent the last 20 years “trying to persuade Muslims not to get involved with [extremist] groups”.
+A 2017 documentary on Muslims extremists in Britain, Muslim Resistance, followed a Salafi group in Luton.
+The programme’s maker, Masood Khan, has insisted that most Salafis have spent the last 20 years “trying to persuade Muslims not to get involved with [extremist] groups”.